Mlaiel/iacherie/docs/api/PUBLIC_API_DOCUMENTATION.md

-# 🚀 Ainflue Public API Documentation
+# 🚀 IA Chérie Public API Documentation

 ## Overview

-The Ainflue Public API provides developer-friendly access to our AI-powered content protection and monetization platform.
+The IA Chérie Public API provides developer-friendly access to our AI-powered content protection and monetization platform.
 This API is specifically designed for:

 - **SDK Integration**: Seamless integration with our official SDKs
 - **Developer Tools**: Testing sandbox and development utilities